• Skip to primary navigation

 Below are step-by-step instructions on how to make beef vegetable stir-fry:

-1. In a small bowl, combine the stir-fry sauce ingredients as listed above until the sugar has dissolved.
+1. Make the sauce: In a small bowl, combine the stir-fry sauce ingredients as listed above until the sugar has dissolved.
 Set aside.

-1. Heat vegetable oil in a large pan on medium-high heat.
-Cook the beef until cooked and slightly browned, about 5-7 minutes.
+1. Cook beef: Heat vegetable oil in a large pan on medium-high heat.
+Once oil it hot, fry beef in a single layer until cooked and slightly browned on the edges, about 2-3 minutes.
 Remove it from the pan.

-1. Reduce to medium heat.
-Then add onions, broccoli florets, carrots, and red bell pepper into the pan.
-Then add ¼ cup or 60 ml water.
-Stir fry until all the water has evaporated, about 1 minute.
+1. Cook vegetables: Reduce to medium heat.
+Then add onions, broccoli florets, carrots, red bell pepper, followed by water.
+Stir fry until the water has evaporated, about 1 minute.

-1. Pour in the stir-fry sauce and simmer until slightly thickened.
+1. Add sauce: Add the sauce and simmer until slightly thickened.

-1. Add the cooked beef and toss in the sauce until evenly coated.
+1. Add beef: Add cooked beef and toss in the sauce until evenly coated.
 Serve and enjoy!

 Storage & Reheating

-• Leftover beef vegetable stir-fry will last up to 4 days stored in an airtight container in the refrigerator.
-To reheat: microwave for 2-3 minutes until hot or reheat on the stovetop at medium heat.
+• Beef vegetable stir-fry will last up to 4 days stored in an airtight container in the fridge, once cooled.
+To enjoy, reheat in the microwave or on the stovetop until hot throughout.

-• Freezer friendly?
-This can be frozen for up to 3 months, but the vegetables will lose their crisp texture.
-To freeze: let the dish cool down completely and transfer to a freezer-safe bag.
-To reheat from frozen: defrost overnight in the fridge and reheat in the microwave or on the stovetop until hot.
+• Beef vegetable stir-fry can be frozen for up to 2-3 months in a freezer-safe bag, once cooled.
+To enjoy, defrost overnight in the fridge and reheat in the microwave or on the stovetop until hot throughout.

 Pairing Suggestions